-The house that is the focus of these workshops was slated to be demolished to support the creation of a nature preserve as Legacy Land Conservancy becomes the new steward of this property as a public nature preserve.
-The Iron Creek Preserve is expected to open in the fall of 2024.
-Though restoration was considered, it was determined not to be feasible.
+The house that was the focus of this project was slated to be demolished to support the creation of a public nature preserve as Legacy Land Conservancy becomes the new steward of this property.
+The Iron Creek Preserve is expected to open by the spring of 2025.
+Though restoration of the farmhouse was considered, it was determined not to be feasible.

 Deconstruction has given us a chance to honor this humble house and those who lived here.
-The process has been documented through photos and videos, and will be compiled and made available here, along with many other historical records.
+The process has been documented through photos and videos, along with many other historical records.
 We are doing our best to interpret what we have found in order to share what we have learned with the wider community.
 All of the compiled information will be hosted here.

 CURRENT STATUS & PLANS